botify-labs/simpleflow/docs/signals.rst

 then a completed future.
 (It can also fail, for instance if the workflow doesn't exist.)

 The receiver gets a ``WorkflowExecutionSignaled`` with the signal name, input and external (i.e. sender) information.
-In this implementation, we want every known workflow to be signaled too, so the signal is propagated to the potential parent and children of the workflow.
+In this implementation, we want every known workflow to be signaled too, so the signal is propagated by default to the parent and children of the workflow.
+This can be disabled by passing ``propagate=False`` to signal.

 One limit here is that we propagate using ``SignalWorkflowExecution``, not a decision; this means the target doesn't have the ``externalWorkflowExecution`` information.
 We try and fix this by passing ``__workflow_id`` and ``__run_id``